siliconflow/onediff/onediff_diffusers_extensions/README.md

 new_base(prompt)
 ```

-> Note: Please make sure that your PyTorch version is **at least 2.1.0**, and the feature is not supported for quantized model.
+> Note: The feature is not supported for quantized model.

 ## Quantization